unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 </div>

 For convenience, you can schedule these checks to run automatically at intervals that suit you by navigating to ***Settings → Scheduler***.
-It’s advisable to perform automated, non-correcting checks on a monthly or quarterly basis to ensure the ongoing health of your data.
+It's advisable to perform automated, non-correcting checks on a monthly or quarterly basis to ensure the ongoing health of your data.

 #### Parity & Read checks
 <Tabs>